nes-b/AstSyns/README.md

 Note: __file__ names are written in *underscore_case*, whereas __script__ names are written in *camelCase*.

 ## Bipartite Synapse - Density Measurement
-In our study, we compare the synaptic puncta density of human brains with a certain X-typical pathology.
+In our study, we compare the synaptic puncta density of human brains with a PSP- and CBD-typical pTau neuropathology with those of neurologially non-diseased controls. \
+(PSP - Progressive Supranuclear Palsy, CBD - Corticobasal Degeneration) \
-In 50 um-thick human brain sections synaptic markers were labelled in a free-floating immunofluorescence approach.
+In 50 um-thick human brain sections synaptic markers were labelled by a free-floating immunofluorescence approach.
 From these sections, we sampled several images across the frontal cortex (LII-IV) or striatal (only gray matter) specimen.
-To morphometrically assess the synaptic phenotype in these samples sections we deploy the *SynapseCounter* as follows.
+To morphometrically assess the synaptic phenotype in these sample sections we deploy the *SynapseCounter* as follows.

 ### Prepare workspace

-To prepare your analysis environment for bipartite synapse density assessment, please follow this guide:
+To prepare your analysis environment for __bipartite synapse density assessment__, please follow this guide:

 * Download the folder __guide_files__ and navigate to the folder using your file explorer.
 * Open ImageJ/FIJI on the desktop